`California Table Olive Yield Projected to Increase for Second Consecutive Year - Olive Oil Times

 Along with the challenges created by the climate and lack of workers, local and international economic conditions have also squeezed California’s table olive farmers.

-Tagami pointed to the rising costs for fuel, olive fruit fly mitigation, permits and taxes paired with what she said was unfair competition from European, specifically, Spanish, table olive imports.
+Tagami pointed to the rising costs for fuel, olive fruit fly mitigation, permits and taxes paired with lower production costs for European competitors, specifically Spanish table olive imports.

 Imported olives – farmed without California’s labor and environmental protections and with the benefit of E.U. subsidies – can be grown, shipped and sold in the U.S. at lower prices than we can produce here, recent countervailing tariffs for canned ripe olives notwithstanding,” Tagami wrote.